neu-se/CS4530-Spring-2023/tutorials/week1-user-stories.md

 ### User Story #4:
 As a player in covey.town, I want to learn different strategies for connect4, so I can win more games.
 (Extension)

+### User Story #5:
+As a user of Covey.Town, I want to be able to interact with other users in different activities like private chat, playing games, etc. while providing ability to customize user avatars to make the town more fun.
+(Essential but too general.
+Best to split it in 3 different stories one for private chat, one for games and one for customization.)

 ## Conditions of Satisfaction:
 ### For User Story #2:
 * There should be a Conncect4 area in the town, where players can play Connect4.
 (Essential)